Caia-Tech/the-burden/README.md

+Update- Aug 14- No excuse for incendiary word choice.
+This landscape is primed for dissention and misunderstanding.
+With that in mind, I'm invoking new standards for professionalism.
+Coordinated silence and passive investigation while designed to illicit certain behaviors, is also protection for myself and the system.
+I understand why this system is put in place and accept it.
+I fully intend to make things right.

 Update Aug 6-

   On July 8, 2025, Judge Chuang received my case and immediately issued his "normal and routine" Case Management Order - six pages of elaborate procedures for how my case would proceed through federal court.
 His order established pre-motion conferences, joint record requirements, and complex evidentiary procedures.
 He invested judicial resources creating a framework for litigation that would span months.